 But, then there was school, military service as radio operator in the Royal Norwegian Navy, business school, work as a fisherman, banker, CFO, project manager, financial advisor, and not least the joyful experience of having my own family and kids; well you know the story!
 Studying and working in Bergen more or less continuously since 1980, I joined the license classes of the Bergen Group of NRRL several times in the 1980-ies, but always something else took priority over ham radio.
 I always had the interest, but didn't have (or rather, to be honest, take) the time to take the license and get on the air.
 My uncle died in 2003, having enjoyed ham radio for more than 30 years.

 By application to the Post and Telecommunications Authority, I was lucky enough to be awarded my late uncle's call sign, which makes me both proud and humble.
 I will try to honour his memory by living up to his reputation as a gentleman on the air, and elsewhere.

-When I checked with the Norwegian amateur radio organization, Norsk Radio Relæ Liga, they told me I had been a member since September 1977.
+When I checked with the Norwegian amateur radio organization, Norsk Radio Relæ Liga (NRRL), they told me I had been a member since September 1977.
 That is more than 2/3 of my life!
-I guess I am high on the list of "time of membership without a transmitting license".
+I guess I rank high on the list of "time of membership without a transmitting license".

 I also have a second QTH in my childhood home in Bremanger, where the space for antennas is better.
 Bremanger is in the IOTA EU-055 group (with its formal IOTA name being Bremangerlandet).
-When I am in Bremanger I try to be as active as family life and social commitments permit, in order to make EU-055 available.
+When I am in Bremanger I try to be as active as family life and social commitments permit, in order to make EU-055 available for island chasers.
 Being an islander by breed, heart and mind, I feel confident that contacting island hams will be an important part of my hobby.